-A dog park is a wonderful, happy place where dogs and their owners can truly unwind and be free!
-Many pet parents are willing to travel great distances to visit their favorite park and some even consider proximity to a dog park when relocating.
-Designing a beautiful dog park doesn't have to be an overwhelming or extravagant experience, but it can be an awesome way to express creativity and create something very beneficial for your community.
-There are 10 main features that should be considered in the planning stage in order to create a truly beautiful dog park.
+A dog park is a happy place where dogs and their owners can truly unwind and be free!
+Many pet parents are willing to travel great distances to visit their favorite park, and some even consider proximity to a dog park when relocating.
+Designing a beautiful dog park doesn't have to be an overwhelming or extravagant experience.
+Still, it can be a terrific way to express creativity and create something very beneficial for your community.
+10 main features should be considered in the planning stage to create a lovely and user-friendly bark park.

-If your dog park is part of an apartment complex, this may not be such an issue but if it's part of a subdivision, thought should be given to the gate locking mechanism.
-Do you want everyone to have access including those who do not live in your neighborhood?
+If your dog park is part of an apartment complex, this may not be such an issue, but if it's part of a subdivision, thought must be given to the gate locking mechanism.
+Do you want everyone to have access including those that do not live in your neighborhood?
 Do you wish to install a lock so that only those authorized to use the dog park can enter?
-Would a keypad with a code, a fob, or a traditional lock and key be a better option?
+Would a keypad with a code or a traditional lock and key be a better option?

 The size of the dog park will determine how many DOGIPOT Pet Waste Stations should be placed throughout the dog park.
 However, pet waste stations are imperative for the proper disposal of dog waste which will help keep the dog park clean and tidy so dogs and owners can enjoy the space freely, never worried about tracking unwanted residue home with them.
-Picking up dog waste is also an environmental issue as dog waste that is not picked up will seep down and contaminate our groundwater.
-Keeping these Pet Waste Stations fully stocked is also important, just as the regular emptying of the pet station's trash container.
+Keeping these fully stocked is also essential, just as the regular emptying of the trash containers.

 4 – Water Feature

-Although not possible in every dog park, a pool is a very nice feature in a dog park and allows for dogs to splash and play, and cool down.
-Even providing a kiddie pool or two, can be a great way to provide additional fun for dogs who like to play in water.
+Although not possible in every dog park, a pool is an attractive feature in a dog park and allows for dogs to splash and play, and cool down.
+Even a kiddie pool can be a great way to provide additional fun for dogs who like to play in water.

 8 – Shade

-A seating area is important and so is shade for that seating area.
-You may have trees that provide the perfect cover over the bench but if not, you may wish to consider a shade canopy.
+A seating area is essential, and so is shade for that seating area.
+You may have trees that provide the perfect cover over the bench, but if not, you may wish to consider a shade canopy.

 9 – Dog Park Rules Sign